zhycorpdev-bot/node-zhycorp/README.md

 const zealcordDev = require("zealcord.js");

 const bot = new Discord.Client();
-const zealcord = new zealcordDev(
+const zealcord = new zealcordDev("Your Zealcord API Token", "Your Bot User ID", "Your ID");
-    "Your Zealcord API Tokens",
-    "Your Bot User IDs",
-    "Your IDs"
-);

 bot.on("ready", () => console.log("Ready!"));